Helicopter has 'close call' while flying extremely low above Livingston Fairgrounds

 At this time, the identity of the individual manning the helicopter and the organization the aircraft may be affiliated with remain unknown.

-At times, helicopters are legally allowed to fly lower than other aircrafts as it’s much easier for them to perform emergency landings than it is for other aircrafts.
+At times, helicopters are legally allowed to fly lower than other aircraft as it’s much easier for them to perform emergency landings than it is for other aircrafts.
 In addition to this, they’re often used by law enforcement and emergency medical service agencies, requiring a bit of leeway from the Federal Aviation Authority (FAA).

 More News